yavorysynka/zotero-better-bibtex/Unnecessarily-complicated-BibTeX-output?.md

 one hand, and it containing words that are intentionally capitalized and which do need to be protected (like `IEEE proceedings`) on the other, or a combination thereof.
-Zotero [recommends storing references in sentence](https://www.zotero.org/support/kb/sentence_casing) case (it's what their own citation processor expects); you can right-click the title text to change it to sentence case.
-BBT exports references with that recommendation on mind, knowing Bib(La)TeX expects title case (for English references only btw, and references without a language set are assumed to be English by BBT).
+Zotero [recommends storing references in sentence](https://www.zotero.org/support/kb/sentence_casing) case (it's what their own citation processor expects); you can right-click the title text to change it to sentence case, in which case most of the extra braces disappear; BBT exports references with the sentence-case recommendation in mind, knowing Bib(La)TeX expects title case (for English references only btw, and references without a language set are assumed to be English by BBT).
 You can steer this process somewhat by enclosing the parts you don't want case manipulation on in `<span class="nocase">...</span>`.
 Anything between those won't be touched by Zotero or BBT.
 This is formally supported by Zotero and will work in the Word/LibreOffice plugins as well as in the BibTeX export.

 But why then the double-braces (`{{...}}`) rather than the commonly recommended single braces (`{...}`)?